3000GT

 2) PLAN your build out on paper first (*I suggest a spreadsheet like Excel that will to the math totals for you as you work).
 Add in the little things the best you can.
 These "little things" add up and can push you well over your budget.
 Do this BEFORE you spend money buying parts!!!
 Round UP because there will be things that you forgot or will run into once you start disassembling your car/engine/trans.
 It's just how it goes.
 Plan on it accordingly with a buffer on your budget.
 If you don't then you will run out of money before completion or will have to take short cuts that sometimes have sad outcomes.

-3) Get off the internet forums that are mostly huge collections of BS and and many times totally wrong.
+3) Get off the car forums that are mostly huge collections of BS and and many times totally wrong.
 There are certainly times when there is good information there but be aware of knowing the difference or take into account the person handing out the advice.
 90% of the time you get ridiculous advice from the nut-swingers and dreamers.
 If you know (or know of) someone that has a proven record of building and success then reach out and contact them.

-One caveat when asking for advice - beware of people that are making thier living (or trying to) off selling parts or running a shop.
-While there are many trustworthy people there are just as many that are not and will over-sell you on parts of levels way above what you need.
-Keep in mind thier desire is to make a profit from your purchases so take the advice with some skepticism.
 Sort of a "trust but verify" attitude is in order.
 It's nothing against anyone personally but is just wise to keep these things in mind, especially on big builds that will exceed 10's of thousands of dollars.

 Good luck on your build, whatever the level.
 Enjoy the process too!